"Rate Lock" and other Ways to Get a Lower Interest Rate

 Freezing the Rate

-A rate "lock" or "commitment" is a lender's promise to hold a certain interest rate and a specific number of points for you for a certain period during your application process.
-This saves you from working through your entire application process and finding out at the end that your interest rate has gotten higher.
+A rate "lock" or "commitment" is a promise from the lender to set a certain interest rate and a certain number of points for you for a specified period of time during your application process.
+This means your interest rate will not grow during the application process.

-Rate lock periods can vary in length, between 15 to 60 days, with the longer spans typically costing more.
-A lending institution can agree to lock in an interest rate and points for a longer span of time, like sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.
+Although there may be a choice of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
+A lender can agree to hold an interest rate and points for a longer period, like sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.

-There are more ways to get a low rate, in addition to choosing a shorter rate lock period.
-A larger down payment will result in a better interest rate, since you will be starting out with a good deal of equity.
-You can pay points to improve your rate over the loan term, meaning you pay more initially.
-One strategy that is a good option for some is to pay points to improve the rate over the term of the loan.
-You'll pay more initially, but you'll come out ahead, especially if you keep the loan for a long time.
+There are more ways to get a better rate, besides choosing a shorter rate lock period.
+A bigger down payment will give you a lower interest rate, because you will be starting out with more equity.
+You can pay points to lower your rate for the loan term, meaning you pay more initially.
+One strategy that is a good option for many people is to pay points to improve the interest rate over the term of the loan.
+You pay more up front, but you will come out ahead, especially if you keep the loan for the full term.

-American First Bancorp, Inc. can answer questions about rate lock periods & many others.
+American First Bancorp, Inc. can walk you through the pitfalls of getting a mortgage.
 Give us a call at 330-492-7757.